lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 What is a "normal" footprint in the print culture of this decade? (i.e., what are the boundaries a work has to surpass to be unusually popular or unusually unpopular?)

+My first source of ECCO metadata consisted of MARC records, kindly provided by University of Toronto libraries (my thanks to Leslie Barnes!).
+I requested information for all works published 1789-99 in the UK (so, including Ireland and Scotland, but excluding America.)

 My ECCO metadata presented particular challenges.
 I had access to MARC records, which stands for MAchine Readable Catalogue.
 At several points, I read this data with my feeble non-machine eyes in order to guide my data processing.
-Using MarcEdit, I converted these MARC records to csv files which could, on OpenRefine, be read, manipulated, and merged like my other corpora.
+Using MarcEdit, I converted these MARC records to csv files which could, in OpenRefine, be read, manipulated, and merged like my other corpora.
 Since I was not able to simply convert “all the MARC headings that exist” using MarcEdit, I used all numbers 1 to 999 and \[will\] delete empty columns.

 ECCO encodes much of its data in “unassigned” columns, rather than the standardized LOC categories.

 <https://www.itsmarc.com/crs/mergedprojects/helpauth/helpauth/tag_list.htm>

 Library of Congress MARC info

+I also have ECCO metadata records, now, from the Gale Digital Scholars Lab.
+Due to their restrictions on how much data may be downloaded at once, I have created 11 files, each one holding the metadata for all of ECCO’s works in each year.
+ECCO-1789.csv, for example, is based on the following search: “LIMITS: Archive (Eighteenth Century Collections Online) And Publication Date (1789 - 1789).”
+These files initially contain works from a wide range of publication locations, not just England, since the Digital Scholars Lab does not provide any way to filter items by publication location.

 For each author, I went to http://estc.bl.uk/, determined the authoritative format of that author’s name within the database (e.g., “Smith, Charlotte Turner, 1749-1806”) and got the list of all titles attributed to that author.
 Paging through each entry, I recorded the date, edition, city, and publisher for every title which met my conditions of being printed in England 1789-99, and recorded the “permalink” URL to the work’s full ESTC record.